magomimmo/modern-cljs/doc/tutorial-14.md

 stop.
 How much coverage?
 It depends.

-I started programming almost 30 years ago and I had the fortune of starting with Prolog and passing many years programming with wonderful Lisp Machine, which I still miss a lot today.
-I never departed a program from a test that has to fail to progress until it succeeds.
-That's because I had my Lisp REPL to follow my thoughts and to correct them on the fly.
-Nowadays, by using CLJ/CLJS, immutability included, unit tests are very easy to be implemented because most of the time you manage pure functions, whose outputs depends only by the passed inputs.
+I started programming almost 30 years ago and I had the fortune of starting with Prolog.
+Then I passed many years programming with a wonderful Lisp Machine, which I still miss a lot today, I mean a lot.

+I never departed a program from a unit test that has to fail to progress until it succeeds.
+I'm not that kind of guy which believes that you learn from your failures.
+I prefer to think of myself to be still able to learn from the success of the others, if not mine.
+First rule: be inspired by the very good ones.

+That's because I had my Editor to structure my thoughts and then the REPL to correct them on the fly when needed.
+The Editor and the REPL were just the same thing.

+Nowadays, by using CLJ/CLJS, immutability included, unit tests are very easy to be implemented.
+Most of the time you manage pure functions, whose output depends only on the passed input.
 That said, when you're aged like I'm, you can't change your habits.
 So, who's religious about TDD/BDD (Test Driven Development and Behavioural Driven Development), has to be forgiven with me.

 ## Introduction

-In the last [tutorial][1] I hope you had some fun in seeing the DRY (dont' Repeat Yourself) principle at work, while adhering to the progressive enhancement strategy.
-Before to go ahead by affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind.
-In the [tutorial 10 - Introducing Ajax][2] we implemented a Shopping Calculator by using the Ajax style of communication between the browser and the server: said otherwise, between ClojureScript on the client side and Clojure on the server side.
-Obviously, nobody will never implement that kind of stupid widget by using Ajax, if all the information he needs to make the calculation from are already in his hands on the browser side.
-By moving the calculation from the client side to the server side, we found an excuse to gently introduce you to Ajax.
-After all, this is a series of tutorial on CLJS not on CLJ.
-Nonetheless, by omitting to implement also a server-side only Shopping Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates:
+I hope you had some fun with the latest [Tutorial][1] when seeing the DRY (Dont' Repeat Yourself) principle at work, while trying to adhering to the progressive enhancement strategy.

+Before to go ahead in affording the problem of testing your CLJ/CLJS code, we have to fulfill something we left behind.
+In the [Tutorial 10 - Introducing Ajax - ][2] we implemented a Shopping Calculator by using the Ajax style of communication between the browser and the server: said otherwise, between ClojureScript on the client side and Clojure on the server side.

-> NOTE 1: start developing your web application by implementing it as if
-> JavaScript would not be available on the browser of the users.
+Obviously, nobody will never implement that kind of stupid widget by using Ajax, if all the information he needs to make the calculation from the input are already in his hands on the browser side.

+By moving the calculation of the Total from the client side to the server side, we found an excuse to gently introduce a little bit of Ajax in CLJS/CLJ.
+This is a series of tutorial on CLJS, not on CLJ.

+Nonetheless, by omitting to implement the server-side only Shopping Calculator, we have broken the first principle of the progressive enhancement strategy, which dictates:

+> Start to develop the front-end by ignoring JavaScript for a while.

-But we own the treasure of having the same language on both sides, so it will not be a PITA to go from one side to the other and viceversa.
-Just be prepared to pay a little attention anytime you cross the border in any direction.
-And remember, you can even move the border, if this is usuful for some reason, which means you can move code from server side to client side and viceversa.
-So, let's dance.
+We have the same language on both sides.
+It should not be a PITA to go from one side to the other and viceversa.
+Just be prepared to pay a little attention anytime you cross the border in both directions.

+And remember, you can even move the border, if this is usuful for any reason.
+It means you could habilitate pieces of your code for being moved at will from one side or the other of the border.
+This is were I take inspiration from Chas Emerick

 ## Review the Shopping Calculator

 Start by reviewing the Shopping Calculator program.
-If you take track of your steps ahead do as follows:
+If you want to keep the track of your steps ahead do as follows:

 ```bash
 $ git clone https://github.com/magomimmo/modern-cljs.git